johnfairh/RubyGateway/SourceDocs/User Guide.md

 thread created either directly by your program or by the Swift concurrency / Dispatch runtime.

-A reasonable pattern is to call `RbGateway.setup()` during system startup on the Swift `@MainActor` and then treat Ruby calls as requiring isolation to that actor.
+A reasonable pattern is to call some Ruby method during system startup on the Swift `@MainActor` and then treat Ruby calls as requiring isolation to that actor.
 If you take calls _from_ Ruby on Ruby-created threads, and servicing these requires access to your Swift concurrency executors, then you